 You can draw mind maps by hand.
 But if you want them to look neat and be easy to understand, you can use mind mapping software.
 Popular mind mapping tools provide you with opportunities to share your maps easily and collaborate with colleagues.

-We’ve run a test drive of the five best mind mapping tools that can be used for free.
+We’ve run a test drive of the six best mind mapping tools that can be used for free.
 Below, you can check out our findings.

 Miro is referred to as a “visual collaboration platform for cross-functional teamwork.”
 Apart from mind mapping, Miro is used for planning, product management, research, design, and creating agile workflows.

 Availability.
 Miro offers a web version, desktop apps for Mac and Windows, and mobile apps for iOS, Android, and Microsoft.
 There is also a Miro version for Surface Hub — an interactive whiteboard from Microsoft.

 Pricing.
 There are five plans including one for those who work with customers in Miro: freelancers, agencies, and consultants.

 On a Free plan, you get three editable boards, templates, and core integrations — Slack, Microsoft Teams, Trello, Google Drive, and more.
 The number of team members is unlimited.
 Moreover, you can create a public link to a board so that it is visible for viewers without signing in.

 A Team plan starts at $8/month for one member.
 In addition to all of the free plan features, you get high-resolution exports, custom templates, more integrations, and an unlimited number of editable boards.
 You can add commenters and editors to the board without the necessity for them to sign in.

 On a Business plan, starting at $8/month for one member, you have access to all of the Team plan features and extras.
 For example, you can use a Single Sign-On feature which allows you to access Miro through ADFS, Azure, Okta, Onelogin, or other identity providers.
 There are also Day Passes for part-time collaborators.